apache/activemq-artemis/docs/user-manual/en/ha.md

 </ha-policy>
 ```

-To configure a pluggable quorum replication's primary and backup instead:
+To configure a pluggable quorum replication's primary and backup use:

 ```xml
 <ha-policy>